hamcos/monitoring-scripts/README.md

 # Overview

-This repository keeps track of scripts offered by [hamcos](http://www.hamcos.de).
+This repository keeps track of scripts used by [hamcos](http://www.hamcos.de).

-These scripts where written during the deployment of our [monitoring appliance](http://hamcos.de/monitoring).
+These scripts where written during the deployment of our [monitoring appliance](http://www.hamcos.de/monitoring).